serve-sg/project-introduction/_pages/platform.md

 Report a bug [here](https://github.com/serve-sg/project-introduction/issues/new?assignees=Fishbiscuit&labels=bug&template=bug-report.md&title=Bug+Description)!

-You will need to first make a Github account to use this platform please!
+You will need to first make a GitHub account to use this platform!

 ## General Rules